-The Display/Key Board (DKB) handles all operations which interface directly with the user, including making selections, accepting money, and controlling the title display unit.
-As with the Controller, the DKB has its own power supply to convert the 30 VDC from the power distribution box into the voltages needed.
+The Display/Key Board (DKB) handles all operations that interface directly with the user.
+This includes making selections, accepting money, and controlling the title display unit.
+As with the Controller board, the DKB has its own power supply to convert the 30 VDC from the Controller board to the voltages needed.
 The DKB communicates with the Controller via a twisted pair of wires.

-The title display unit is controlled by the DKB.
+The title display or Page Unit is controlled by the DKB.
 The user presses a key to flip the pages manually; DIP switches may be set to cause the pages to flip automatically at one of four rates.
+DIP switch six (6) controls the speed of the pages.

-Remote selection boxes consist of a DKB, currency acceptors, a title display unit, and a power supply.
+Remote selection boxes consist of a DKB, currency acceptors, a page unit, and a power supply.